Local Emergency Managers

 Director's Roles and Responsibilities

-As the EMA Director for your community, you work for and are responsible to the elected officials.
-Local elected officials are assisted in their efforts to provide a viable emergency management capability by the coordination of the MEMA Director.
+As the local EMA Director for your community, you work for and are responsible to the elected officials.
+Local elected officials are assisted in their efforts to provide a viable emergency management capability by the coordination efforts of the local EMA Director.
 The State EMA Director is responsible for assuring that effective EMA programs exist at all levels of government in Maine.

 The duties and responsibilities of local EMA Directors are outlined in Title 37-B and are summarized as follows: